jdoleary/Spellmasons/TasksBackburner.md

+- Player can still move after freezing themselves on during their turn
 - bug: Game over triggers too early if the player is ressed in the same turn that they die
 - "level 1" text never appears on load
 - Refactor, card UI reconciliation algorithm is slow